LaravelDaily/laravel-tips/DB_Models_and_Eloquent.md

 }

 ```

 Tip given by [@AhmedRezk](https://github.com/AhmedRezk59)

 ### When searching for the first record, you can perform some actions

-When searching for the first record, you want to perform some actions, when you don't find it. `firstOrFail()` throws a 404 Exception. <br>
+When searching for the first record, you want to perform some actions, when you don't find it. `firstOrFail()` throws a 404 Exception.

 You can use `firstOr(function() {})` instead.
 Laravel got your covered

 ```php
 $book = Book::whereCount('authors')
             ->orderBy('authors_count', 'DESC')
             ->having('modules_count', '>', 10)
             ->firstOr(function() {
                 // THe Sky is the Limit ...

                 // You can perform any action here
             });
 ```